-The Rotorua lake ranked as being in 'high' condition is Rotoma.
-Lake Rotoma is now the highest ranked lake in the Rotorua region and appears to maintain good water quality.
-It does however remain under serious threat from potential hornwort invasion which would have a major detrimental impact on the native character and biodiversity value of this lake.
+Lake Rotoma is categorised as being in 'high' condition and is now the highest ranked lake in the Rotorua region.
+While it appears to maintain good water quality, it also remains under serious threat from potential hornwort invasion which would have a major detrimental impact on the native character and biodiversity value of this lake.

-Lakes Rotomahana, Okataina, Okareka, Rerewhakaaitu, Tikitapu, Rotokakahi, Okaro and Tarawera are currently ranked as being in 'moderate' condition.
+Lakes Rotomahana, Okataina, Tikitapu, Rerewhakaaitu, Okareka, Rotokakahi, Okaro and Tarawera are currently ranked as being in 'moderate' condition.
 Lake Rotomahana has shown the largest decline in lake condition over the last 5-6 year time frame of any of the Rotorua lakes.
-This is largely due to the introduction and spread of invasive species which has more recently seen the Invasive Impact Index more than double.
-Lake Okataina has been relatively stable.
-However, the recent discovery of an established bed of hornwort poses a serious threat to the future stability and condition of Okataina.
-Lake Okareka also remains relatively stable but has a high risk of hornwort invasion, where the expected outcome would be displacement of all native charophyte meadows.
-Lake Rerewhakaaitu after remaining relatively stable now shows signs of declining lake condition.
-Increased invasive impacts from egeria and changes noted in water quality that are impacting on charophyte depth limits and are of concern for the future state of this lake.
-Lake Tikitapu continues in a state of notable decline on account of changing water quality and clarity although there have been no new invasive species since the first full lake survey in 1988.
+This is largely due to the introduction and spread of invasive species which has recently seen the Invasive Impact Index more than double.
+Lake Okataina and Okareka have remained relatively stable.
+However, the recent discovery of hornwort in Okataina (since 2010) and Okareka (2012) poses a serious threat to the future stability and condition of these lakes.
+Lake Rerewhakaaitu has remained relatively stable however the increasing invasive impacts from egeria and changes noted in water quality that are impacting on charophyte depth limits are of concern for the future state of this lake.
+Lake Tikitapu showed a slight improvement during the recent survey based on the recovery of some sparse deeper growing charophytes species at 2 of the 5 sites.
+Over the longer term however Lake Tikitapu continues in a state of notable decline on account of changing water quality although there have been no new invasive species since the first full lake survey in 1988.
 Lake Rotokakahi also continues to appear in a state of decline due to water quality issues.
 Over the last 20 years, both Lakes Rotokakahi and Tikitapu have seen a reduction in the quality and extent of native plant communities present, without any direct change in invasive species presence or performance.
 A slight improvement was noted in scores for Lake Okaro during the 2011 survey and it is now classified in 'moderate' condition.
 This reflects an increase in native plant cover and diversity, and a corresponding decrease in invasive plant covers during the recent survey.
 Lake Tarawera also falls into this 'moderate' condition category and its condition is not expected to change in the near future since the full impact of hornwort has now taken place.

 Lakes Rotoiti, Rotorua and Rotoehu are classified as being in a 'poor' condition and are not expected to move from this position in the near future.
 Lake Rotorua is the only lake to have shown a slight increase in lake condition scores over the past 23 years (Figure 4) but remains in a poor condition.
-Lakes Rotoiti and Rotoehu also remain classified as in 'poor' condition and are not expected to move from this position in the near future.
-However, restoration measures on these lakes and others that result in a sustainable improvement in water quality and clarity would be expected to result in improved LakeSPI scores in the future.
+Lakes Rotoiti and Rotoehu also remain classified as in 'poor' condition, however, restoration measures on these lakes and others that result in a sustainable improvement in water quality and clarity would be expected to result in improved LakeSPI scores in the future.